 And possible reasons why…

 In the past, I have shown my support for having an additional piece of evidence for my student data collection such as the EQAO standardized test.
 While I know there are tons of reasons why standardized testing is not the answer to fixing the problems with mathematics education, I do like to see how my students stack up against the rest of the province.
+When the tests are done, it is clear to see who has used a SAT and ACT prep guide among other studying resources compared to those that don’t.
 Regardless of whether I consider myself a good or bad teacher, I think it is good to have an assessment with which you can compare your assessment practices.
 Is standardized testing worth the millions spent to make it happen?
 Probably not.
 However, would we see such an aggressive push in Ontario schools to improve mathematics education if there was no standardized testing taking place?
 I doubt it.

 It’s clear there are problems in mathematics education